The science of smiling (everything you need to know)

 Smiling is a natural high.

 Every time you smile, the feel-good neurotransmitters get released - endorphins, dopamine, and serotonin.
 These puppies are the governors of all the good feelings; relaxation, stress-relief, sleep, relaxation, happiness…

 Serotonin is your body’s own mood-lifter and antidepressant.
 In fact, part of how pharmaceutical antidepressants work is by influencing the serotonin levels in the brain - which, you guessed it, are also impacted by smiling.

-The way smiling impacts stress is a bit different from what you might expect.
-As well as helping it by triggering all the feel-good chemicals, it also impacts your heart rate, which helps you bounce back from stress more quickly.
+The science behind smiling and stress is a bit different from what you might expect.
+As well as helping relieve it by triggering all the feel-good chemicals, it also impacts your heart rate, which helps you bounce back from stress more quickly.

 The endorphins that are triggered when you smile act as a natural pain reliever.
 So the phrase, “grin and bear it”, is true!
 If you smile through the pain, it doesn’t hurt as much - because of those magic endorphins.

 Smiling says a lot about you (and it’s all good)

 A smile also makes other people see you as more attractive, more approachable, more reliable, and more genuine.
 This study showed that the sight of a smiling face activates the medial orbitofrontal cortex (OFC) - the reward-centre of the brain.
 Meaning that when we see a smiling face, it’s more attractive to us and we feel rewarded.
 So, you could say that a smile is a gift.

 Smiling is the best kind of contagion

 As humans, we have a natural propensity towards mimicking those around us - even if we don’t realise it.
 If someone in the room is smiling, you’ll naturally mirror their smile - and maybe even experience their emotions, making you more empathetic.